fncbook/fnc/appendix/glossary.md

 : Prototype of all IVP solution methods, obtained by assuming constant derivatives for the solution over short time intervals. (@definition-eulerivp)

 evolutionary PDE
-: A partial differential equation in which one of the independent variables is time or a close analog. (@definition-evolutionary-pde)
+: A partial differential equation in which one of the independent variables is time or a close analog. (@definition-evolutionarypde)

 extrapolation
 : Use of multiple discretization values to cancel out leading terms in an error expansion. (@section-integration-extrapolation)

 finite-difference formula
-: Linear combination of function values that approximates the value of a derivative of the function at a point. (@definition-finite-difference)
+: Linear combination of function values that approximates the value of a derivative of the function at a point. (@definition-finitedifference)

 finite element method (FEM)
 : Use of piecewise integration to pose a linear system of equations for the approximate solution of a boundary-value problem. (@section-galerkin-fem)